Fantasy on Polish Airs (Chopin): Już miesiąc zaszedł psy się uśpiły

-The next section is based on "Już miesiąc zaszedł psy się uśpiły (The moon had set, the dogs were asleep)."
+The next section is based on "Już miesiąc zaszedł psy się uśpiły (A month has passed, the dogs slept)."
 This popular Polish folk song was sung to words from Franciszek Karpiński's idyll "Laura i Filon".
 Significantly, the song was a favorite of Chopin's mother.
 The section lasts from mm.
 56 to 127.
 The meter is 6/8.
-The section begins in A major and ends on C# minor.
+The section begins in A major and ends on C♯ minor.